Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/project_description.rst

 The simulation arena is shown in the figure above.
 Your task is composed of multiple phases:

 - The drone takes off from a take-off pad.
-- In the first lap, the gate positions are unknown and have to be detected using computer vision.
+- In the first lap, the gate positions are unknown and have to be detected using computer vision methods (you may refer to OpenCV packages).
 - In the second and third lap, you now know the gate positions and the drone has to fly through them as fast as possible.

 Please note the following:

 - The position of the take-off pad is fixed.
-- The gate positions are randomly assigned, however there will always be five of them, aranged circular and have to be completed counter clock wise.
+- The gate positions are randomly assigned.
+However, there will always be five gates arranged in a circle-like fashion which must be completed in counter clock-wise order.
 - The clock starts when you leave the take-off region and stops when you enter it again.
 - The origin and the coordinate system for your reference are indicated in the figure above.
 The Z coordinate is directed upwards (out of the page).
-- A maximum time limit for your run in simulation is set at 240 seconds.
+- A maximum time limit for your run in simulation is set at 240 seconds in real-time speed.
 Only the phases which you have completed up to this cutoff time will determine your grade for this task according to the metrics defined below.
+- You may use the provided example function libarires under the *lib* subfolder and the code from previous exercises to assist your implementation.
+- Grading will be done by evaluating your code on three random environments (but equal for all students) and according to the time you get when running the simulation in real-time.

 Here is an example: